madmous/madClones/server/README.md

 Server completely being rewritten with microservices in mind.

-So far there is a tello service and a users service(that zwill be used for authentication)
+So far there is a tello service and a users service(that will be used for authentication)

 # Ideas